 Majuli, the cultural capital of Assam is the largest river island in the world and is home to one of India’s largest tribes.
-From taking a ferry ride to reach the island, to living in bamboo huts, here are a list of things to do in Majuli.
+From taking a ferry ride to reach the island, to living in bamboo huts, here is a list of things to do in Majuli.

 1. Ferry Ride

-The only way to access the island of Majuli is by crossing the mighty Brahmaputra River on an over crowded ferry from Nimati Ghat in Jhorat.
+The only way to access the island of Majuli is by crossing the mighty Brahmaputra River on an over-crowded ferry from Nimati Ghat in Jhorat.
 The journey takes around 45 minutes and is an experience by itself.

 2. Brahmaputra white sand

 As soon as you reach the Majuli island, you will be greeted by white beach sand which is actually silt carried along by the might river.
 The SUV ride out of the jetty to the main island is one heck of a bumpy ride.
 It’s like sitting on a camel.

 3. Bamboo Hut stay

 Of all the accommodation available on the island, spending your time living in a bamboo hut is a one of a kind, once in a life experience.
 These bamboo huts can be found only in Kamlabari and is worth the long travel to the river island.

 The best way to explore this massive island is by renting a bicycle for a day or two and peeling your way around the place.
 The humble bicycle is the most popular mode of transportation used on the island, from school children to adults everyone likes to stay eco-friendly on this island.

 5. Majuli Thali